alpha74/profitMoviesAPI/README.md

 - Create a virtual environment from `requirements.txt`.
 - Run `python mainhandler.py`.
-- By default, the server runs on `localhost:5000`
+- By default, the server runs on `localhost:5000`, if no errors are encountered.

 ### APIs